dominictarr/stream-serializer/README.md

 //get your user to pass in a wrapper option
 //which may be the typeof stream that is supported
-//of a function that applys the wrapping.
+//of a function that applies the wrapping.

 ss(opts.wrapper)(stream)